 A few months ago I drove two hours to pick up a bottle of Lillet Blanc (pronounced Lee-Lay), so I could make a Corpse Reviver II.
 The Corpse Reviver II was okay, but the Lillet intrigued me.
 Lillet Blanc is an aperitif from the Bordeaux region of France that was created in 1887 as a tonic for whatever ailed you.
 It comes in white or red versions, the red version being created in the 1960’s, and is in the same family as vermouth, but it has subtle differences.
 The formula for Lillet contains wine, orange peel and quinine, which provides the slightly bitter aperitif quality that has made this drink so popular.

 In 1985 the Lillet Blanc formula was redeveloped to meet modern grape growing methods and to also make the aperitif more palatable to the modern consumer.
-Basically they made it less bitter and reduced the sweetness.
+They made it less bitter and reduced the sweetness.
 This created a more vermouth like drink.

 A great way to enjoy Lillet Blanc is to flame an orange peel over the drink.
 The orange oils provide a nice aroma and compliment the Lillet quite well.
 This was a popular way of serving Lillet Blanc back in the 1950’s.
 Another good cocktail to make with Lillet Blanc is the Edith’s Fizz.